Skip to content

 • town boards keep reserved space for emergency and system lanes first

-• event boards should usually show system-generated event-response work only, unless the design later allows explicit event-targeted player postings
+• event boards should show system-generated event-response work

-• guild boards can mix guild_civic, system, and guild-visible player_contract items
+• guild boards can mix guild_civic and system items

 Claim and Acceptance Modes